Funny Spanish Phrases: 26 random expressions you’ll hear from native speakers

 Literal translation: To go through the branches

-• They never talk about their problems at school, they’re always beating around the bush – Ellos nunca hablan de sus problemas en la escuela, siempre se van por las ramas
+• They never talk about their problems at school, they’re always beating around the bush. – Ellos nunca hablan de sus problemas en la escuela, siempre se van por las ramas.

 10. Creerse la última Coca-Cola del desierto

-Literal translation: To think of oneself as the last coca-cola in the desert.
+Literal translation: To think of oneself as the last Coca-Cola in the desert

-It’s probably my favorite funny Spanish phrase.
+You’ve got to love this one!
+It’s definitely a favorite funny Spanish phrase.

 11. Feliz como una lombriz